RebelAKL/PDF-to-DOCX-Conversion-Tool/README.md

 # PDF to Word Converter

-This project is a Python module that converts all PDF files in a specified folder to Word documents (.docx).
-It uses the `pdf2docx` library to ensure high-quality conversion.

-## Features

 This project provides a comprehensive solution for converting PDF files into well-formatted DOCX documents, focusing on automation, accuracy, and efficient file handling.
 Below are the high-level features:

-Batch Processing of PDFs:
+-Batch Processing of PDFs:

 Automatically processes all PDF files within a specified input folder.
 Supports batch conversion, ensuring scalability for handling large datasets.
-PDF Flattening:
+-PDF Flattening:

 Prepares PDFs for conversion by flattening layered or interactive PDFs.
 Ensures compatibility and accurate extraction of content.